 Type 1 diabetes, also known as insulin-dependent diabetes, is an autoimmune condition.
 In this form of diabetes, the body’s immune system mistakenly attacks and destroys the insulin-producing beta cells in the pancreas.
 As a result, people with Type 1 diabetes are unable to produce insulin, and they must take insulin daily to survive.

-Type 1 diabetes can develop at any age but is most commonly diagnosed in children, teens, and young adults.
-The exact cause isn’t fully understood, but a combination of genetic factors and environmental triggers (such as viruses) is believed to play a role.
+Type 1 diabetes can develop at any age, but doctors most commonly diagnose it in children, teens, and young adults.
+Researchers haven’t fully uncovered the exact cause, but they believe a combination of genetic factors and environmental triggers, like viruses, plays a role.

 Symptoms of Type 1 Diabetes: